onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_client_token.md

 ##### Description
-Creates a user authorization token that can be used in `oneclient` command line or via REST API.
+Creates a user access token that can be used in `oneclient` command line tool or via REST API.

-This operation can be invoked on behalf of current user only.
+This operation can be invoked on behalf of currently authenticated user only.

 ##### Responses